matls93/matls93/README.md

 ## About Me

 - 👋 Hi, I’m @matls93.
-Originally a history student, I am now retraining as a software developer in Python coding and web development in Javascript.
+Originally a history student, I am now retraining as a software developer in Python and web development in Javascript.
 This GitHub repository serves as a portfolio to showcase my work as I transition into this new field.

 - 👀 I’m interested in Python, JavaScript, web development, AI